alpinejs.nvim icon

 Health Checks

-Run :checkhealth alpinejs (or :AlpineHealth) to diagnose your setup: Neovim version, active filetype list, whether the html Tree-sitter parser is available, whether nvim-cmp/LuaSnip are installed, and, for every configured filetype other than HTML, whether highlighting will actually activate for it.
+Run :checkhealth alpinejs (or :AlpineHealth) to diagnose your setup: Neovim version, active filetype list, whether the html Tree-sitter parser is available, whether your completion engines and LuaSnip are installed, and, for every configured filetype other than HTML, whether highlighting will actually activate for it.
+Unlike the extension's original silent findFiles truncation, reaching the workspace file cap is reported here instead of quietly returning partial results.

 How It Works